acmiitr/KSOS/readme.md

-> "If you want to travel around the world and be invited to speak at a lot of different places, just write a Unix operating system."      ~ Linus Torvalds
+> "If you want to travel around the world and be invited to speak at a lot of different places, just write a Unix operating system."      ~ Linus Torvalds, creator of Linux

 # KSOS

 This repository contains the code for the operating system, **KSOS**, developed by the members of [ IIT Roorkee ACM Student Chapter](http://iitr.acm.org).
-To know more about it's development journey from the beginning, read our [blog](https://kssuraaj28.github.io) written by Suraaj!
+To know more about the development journey from the beginning, read our [blog](https://kssuraaj28.github.io) written by Suraaj!

 In the future, we will be releasing blogs highlighting the different aspects of KSOS, so the best is yet to come.
 Stay tuned!